Updated: December 24, 2014

-For a virtual machine running Windows Server, you can use Remote Desktop.
+A virtual machine running Windows uses Remote Desktop.
 In the Management Portal, click Connect to start a Remote Desktop Connection.
 For instructions, see How to Log on to a Virtual Machine Running Windows Server.

 On a computer running a Linux operating system, you might want to use an SSH client such as OpenSSH.
 For more information, see OpenSSH.

 For general instructions, see How to Log on to a Virtual Machine Running Linux

 For an overview of requirements and troubleshooting tips, see Connect to an Azure virtual machine with RDP or SSH.

 The VM Access cmdlets are available to help you reset your password or reconfigure RDP or SSH access.
 See VMAccessAgent (Windows) or How to Reset a Password or SSH for Linux Virtual Machines.

 Many extensions are available to help you use your virtual machine.
 For example, when you can't access the guest OS because of a forgotten password, an extension can reset the password.
 This is important because you can't connect directly to the console of a virtual machine.
 For a list of extensions by category, see Azure VM Extensions and Features

 These extensions are installed and managed through an agent.
 The agent can be installed on both existing and new virtual machines.
 For details, see VM Agent and VM Extensions Overview.